aanyakamath/aanyakamath.github.io/README.md

 This paper surveys surveys the different genetic variants that affect risk for Alzheimer’s Disease, discusses the prevalence of each risk factor, and their effect on Alzheimer’s Disease pathology.

 * "Potential AD Pathogenic Protein Domains in PSEN1 Isoforms", [https://aanyakamath.github.io/papers/potential_ad_pathogenic_protein.pdf]
-* Accepted for Publication in the National High School Journal of Science, Expected Publication: November 2025
+* Accepted for Publication in the National High School Journal of Science, Expected Publication: March 2026

 This research work identified a potentially pathogenic protein domain encoded in several mRNA transcripts of the PSEN1 gene that could increase risk for Alzheimer’s Disease.
 I used biopython, STAR, and IGV for this research.